In this section

 Family Relationship Centres — give information, referrals, dispute resolution and advice on parenting after separation.

-Family law courts — deal with family law cases.
+Federal Circuit and Family Court of Australia — deal with family law cases.
 Court forms and information on family court processes are available online.